awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: NoOutput

 Payload
 The JSON representation of the object returned by your function\.
+Up to 100KB is returned\.